aaronbloomfield/ccc/hws/arbitrage/index.md

 -->

-For this assignment, you will only need to consider single trades for each run of the program.
-This means, for each DEX, and for each of the two directions (ETH -> TC and TC -> ETH), find the (DEX,currency,amount) combination that maximizes your profit.
-Consider the most profitable such transaction at all the available DEXes.
+For each DEX, and for each of the two directions (ETH -> TC and TC -> ETH), find the (DEX,currency,amount) combination that maximizes your profit.
+Consider the most profitable such transaction among all the available DEXes.
 If that transaction increases your holdings, then take that action.
-It's also possible that a *double trade* would yield a profit, where as a single trade would not (for example, exchanging some ETH for some TC in one DEX, and then trading it back for more ETH at a different DEX).
+It's also possible that a *double trade* would yield a profit, where as a single trade would not (for example, exchanging some ETH for some TC in one DEX, and then trading that TC back for more ETH at a different DEX).
 We are not considering double trades for this assignment.

 ##### How much to buy

 We can formulaically determine how much to buy.
 The full derivation of the formulas in this section is being omitted here, but you can see that full derivation [here](extra.html) ([md](extra.md)).
-For this, we need to define a number of variables:
+First we need to define a number of variables:

 - The DEX values are $x_d$, $y_d$, and $k_d$
 - The current prices are $p_e$ and $p_t$, the price of ETH and TC, respectively